MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

 [Course prerequisites](devops-info-prerequisite.md)

-## How important is it to have a credit card in the course?
-And will the money be withdrawn from it?
-And what if I don’t have a credit card, what shall I do?
+## Is a credit card necessary for the course payments, and what should I do if I don't have one?

 The credit card is for free registration on Microsoft Azure Cloud that will provide you with $200 worth of free services.
 And no money shall be withdrawn from your card because I shall teach you how to deactivate this feature.